David Gray (British musician): Later career

 In March 2019, Gray released his 11th record, Gold in a Brass Age.
 It was produced by Ben de Vries, son of producer Marius de Vries, and was seen largely as a return to his signature "folktronica" sound.

 In the year 2020, Gray released a 20th anniversary edition of White Ladder.
 A deluxe set with bonus tracks and demos was also made available on both CD and vinyl formats.
 He embarked on an international tour to celebrate the anniversary, starting in Europe in February, but it was cut short due to the COVID-19 pandemic.
-Gray announced on 20 May 2020 via his social media channels that the tour had to be postponed.
-The tour kicked off in Belfast on the 17th of May 2022 nearly two years to the day it was cancellled.
-Gray has always credited Ireland for boosting his career with the original sales of White Ladder so it felt fitting to start the tour in Ireland.

-In January 2021, Gray announced that his 12th studio album was to be released on 19 February 2021.
+Gray released his 12th studio album on 19 February 2021.
 Entitled Skellig (named after the Skellig Islands in County Kerry, Ireland) it featured a title track and a single called "Heart and Soul".
-It was recorded at Edwyn Collins' Helmsdale studio in Scotland and features David Kitt, Rob Malone and producer Ben de Vries as musicians on the record.
+It was recorded at Edwyn Collins' Helmsdale studio in Sutherland and features David Kitt, Rob Malone and producer Ben de Vries as musicians on the record.

-Musical style

-Gray's early music was in a contemporary folk-rock, singer-songwriter mode; his primary instrument was acoustic guitar, with occasional piano.
-1996's Sell, Sell, Sell featured some rock arrangements and electric instrumentation.
-Starting with the release of White Ladder, Gray began to make significant use of computer-generated music to accompany his voice and acoustic instrumentation.
-A New Day at Midnight continued this direction, although lyrically it was darker in tone than White Ladder and the instrumentation much more downbeat.
-In the liner notes, Gray dedicated the album to his father, who died in 2001.
-Despite the move to more complex music, Gray has used small-scale, often home-based, recording methods and equipment and espoused a do-it-yourself approach to music production.
-However, 2005's Life in Slow Motion was a collaboration with the record producer Marius de Vries.